Tyrie Adams: Ottawa Redblacks

 On April 21, 2022, it was announced that Adams had signed with the Ottawa Redblacks.
-Following 2022 training camp, he made the team's active roster as the third-string quarterback and dressed for his first CFL game on June 10, 2022, against the Winnipeg Blue Bombers.
-Aside from being used in short yardage situations, he saw his first meaningful game action in the final game of the regular season on October 29, 2022, where he completed eight of 12 passes for 98 yards and had three rush attempts for 30 yards.
+Following 2022 training camp, he made the team's active roster as the third-string quarterback and dressed for his first CFL game on June 10, against the Winnipeg Blue Bombers.
+Aside from being used in short yardage situations, Adams saw his first meaningful game action in the final game of the regular season on October 29, where he completed eight of 12 passes for 98 yards and had three rush attempts for 30 yards.
 He dressed in six regular season games in 2022 while spending the rest of the season on the practice roster.

 In 2023, Adams once again began the season as the team's third-string quarterback.
 However, as starting quarterback Jeremiah Masoli was not healthy to begin the season and backup Nick Arbuckle struggled, Adams was called into action in Week 2.
 He completed seven of 13 pass attempts for 88 yards.
 He was announced as the team's starting quarterback for Week 4.
 In his first career start, on June 30, 2023, Adams completed 14 of 20 pass attempts for 185 yards and one touchdown and had three carries for 31 yards to lead the Redblacks to a victory over the Edmonton Elks.
 On July 5, 2023, the Redblacks announced that Adams would miss the remainder of the season with a torn ACL.

 On October 9, 2024, the Redblacks signed Adams to a one-year contract extension.
+Adams became a free agent upon the expiry of his contract on February 10, 2026.

+Salina Liberty (second stint)

+On May 21, 2026, Adams re-signed with the Salina Liberty of the National Arena League (NAL).
+He joined the Liberty with just two weeks remaining in the regular season and the team holding a 6–3 record.
+Just two days after signing, he started the Week 11 game against the Sioux City Bandits, completing nine of 16 passes for 98 yards, three touchdowns, and two interceptions.
+He also rushed for 36 yards and three touchdowns, accounting for six total touchdowns in a 39–11 victory.
+Adams and the Liberty then lost their regular-season finale to the Colorado Spartans.
+In the quarterfinals, a rematch against the Spartans, Adams completed nine of 10 passes for 70 yards and three touchdowns while adding a rushing touchdown in a 50–48 victory.
+In the semifinal against the Pueblo Punishers, he completed nine of 12 passes for 63 yards, three touchdowns, and one interception while rushing for a team-high 71 yards and another touchdown in a 43–41 win.
+On the final play of the game, Adams threw the game-winning touchdown pass to Ed Smith to send the Liberty to the NAL championship game.
+In the championship game against the Southwest Kansas Storm, Adams completed 11 of 15 passes for 107 yards and two touchdowns while adding 50 rushing yards and a rushing touchdown as the Liberty fell 42–38.